Nevada State Prison: The Bullpen

-After Nevada Governor Fred Balzar signed Assembly Bill 98 into law and legalised gambling in the state, Nevada State Prison did the unthinkable and opened a casino for inmates.
+After Nevada Governor Fred Balzar signed Assembly Bill 98 into law and legalized gambling in the state, Nevada State Prison did the unthinkable and opened a casino for inmates.
 Nicknamed the Bullpen, the casino was a success for three decades before it was eventually shut down.

 The casino operated in a windowless solid rock room carved from natural sandstone surrounding the prison before it was moved to a larger sandstone building with walls sometime in the 1930s.
-During its 30-year operation, the casino offered traditional games such as blackjack, craps and poker and inmates ran the entire casino, from hosting games to organising security.
+During its 30-year operation, the casino offered traditional games such as blackjack, craps and poker and inmates ran the entire casino, from hosting games to organizing security.
 Inmates also had their own currency in denominations of 5c, 10c, 25c, 50c, $1 and $5 which were used at the casino.
 Today, the currency is considered a collector's item.

 The Bullpen's closure came after new Nevada Governor Paul Laxalt hired Carl Hocker as the prison's warden.
 Hocker ordered the casino to be shut down and for gambling to be replaced with more "wholesome" activities such as volleyball, ping pong and painting.
 The bullpen officially closed in April 1967 and the sandstone building that housed the casino was knocked down.